 MPHY 8294 - Directed Research in Medical Physics (1 - 12 credits [max 12 credits]; fall, spring, summer, every year).
 Individualized research under faculty direction.

-GRAD 999 - Graduate School Active Status (no credit; Prereq. grad student; No Grade, fall, spring, summer, every year)
+GRAD 999 - Graduate School Active Status (No credit; No grade; fall, srping, summer, every year)

 PHSL 5061 - Principles of Physiology (4 credits)